warcade/docs/api/plugin-api.md

 # Plugin API

-The Plugin API is used to register UI components and control the application layout.
+The Plugin API is used to register UI components and control the application.

 ## Creating a Plugin